 For Nolene, assisting in fraud will clearly violate her professional responsibilities established by the Statement on Standards for Tax Services, Circular 230, and her State Board of Accountancy.
 She will also be subject potentially to both civil and criminal penalties.

 Nolene should discuss the severe negative consequences of committing tax fraud (civil and criminal penalties) as well as her own professional standards with her client.
 If Nolene suspects that her client is not fully reporting his income, she should carefully consider terminating the client relationship.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-Level of Difficulty: 3 Hara Topic: Tax Professional Responsibilities Topic: Taxpayer and Tax Practitioner Penalties
+Topic: Tax professional responsibilities Topic: Taxpayer and tax practioner penalties

-Test Bank for Essentials of Federal Taxation 2017 8th Edition by Spilker
+Test Bank for Essentials of Federal Taxation 3rd Edition by Spilker

-Full Download: http://downloadlink.org/product/test-bank-for-essentials-of-federal-taxation-2017-8th-edition-by-spilker/
+Full Download: http://downloadlink.org/product/test-bank-for-essentials-of-federal-taxation-3rd-edition-by-spilker/